Fuel tax suspension seen aiding poorest Filipinos

 Ferdinand R. Marcos Jr. last month authorized the suspension of excise taxes on liquefied petroleum gas (LPG) and kerosene.
 Government officials said this translates to a P3.36 per kilogram reduction in LPG prices, or about P37 per tank, while kerosene prices would drop by P5.65 per liter.

-However, Finance Secretary Frederick Go said suspending taxes on gasoline and diesel—fuels most commonly used in daily commutes—would not provide significant relief, as any reduction in pump prices would be “marginal and largely offset by prevailing market dynamics.”
+Finance Secretary Frederick Go said suspending taxes on gasoline and diesel — fuels most commonly used in daily commutes — would not provide significant relief, as any reduction in pump prices would be “marginal and largely offset by prevailing market dynamics.”

 Leyco, who also serves as a fellow at the Centre for People Empowerment in Government, has argued in favor of suspending excise taxes on gasoline and diesel, noting that lower-income households often rely on these fuels for income generation.